-- The practice assessed and monitored the physical health of people with mental illness, severe mental illness, and personality disorder by providing access to health checks, interventions for physical activity, obesity, diabetes, heart disease, cancer and access to 'stop smoking' services.
-There was a system for following up patients who failed to attend for administration of long term medication. - When patients were assessed to be at risk of suicide or self-harm the practice had arrangements in place to help them to remain safe. - The practice reviewed the care of patients diagnosed with dementia in a face to face meeting every year.
+- The practice assessed and monitored the physical health of people with mental illness, severe mental illness, and personality disorder by providing access to health checks, interventions for physical activity, obesity, diabetes, heart disease and cancer.
+The practice provided 'stop smoking' and weight management in-house.
+There was a system for following up patients who failed to attend for administration of long term medication. - When patients were assessed to be at risk of suicide or self-harm the practice had arrangements in place to help them to remain safe. - The practice reviewed the care of patients diagnosed with dementia in a face to face meeting every year. - Patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in their medical records and reviewed each year. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.

-- Patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in their medical records and reviewed each year. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
-When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability.
+- The practice also promote 'silvercloud' which is Cognitive Behavioral Therapy (CBT) available online and classes on stress control.. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
+When dementia was suspected there was an appropriate referral for diagnosis.
+The practice also signposted to local dementia support groups. - The practice offered annual health checks to patients with a learning disability.